DFX2KX/Meteor/README.md

 # Meteor
 A Gamebuino META Adaptation of Astroids.

-Has broken physics and might be cursed.
-Anyone's free to create a direvative that works (or tell me what I managed to break)
+It's in the middle of a physics rewrite, but now has basic gameplay as well as the ability to customize controls and colors.